Entanglement features in scattering mediated by heavy particles: Revisit the momentum-space entanglement of scattering

 For the density matrix of the final pure state $\rho^{(2\rightarrow 2)} = | f^{(2\rightarrow 2)}\rangle\langle f^{(2\rightarrow 2)} |$, the reduced density matrix of particle $1$ is obtained by tracing out particle $2$:

 where the optical theorem

-is applied for the elastic case, and we introduce a dimensionless parameter for initial momenta with $T$ as the interaction time in the CM frame.
-The reduced density matrix (\ref{eq:rho1_22_F_NF}) consists of two terms: the first corresponds to the forward scattering, and the second term originates from the scattered part. $\Delta$ can be justified as a small quantity for perturbative expansion, by a detailed proof using wave packets in \cite{Kowalska:2024kbs}.
+is applied for the elastic case, and we introduce a dimensionless parameter for initial momenta with $T$ as the interaction time in the CM frame.\footnote{Following the textbook's treatment \cite{Weinberg:1995mt}, we can consider the system is in a time box, and the delta function of energy now becomes $2\pi\delta_T(E_t-E_1-E_2)=\int^{\frac{T}{2}}_{-\frac{T}{2}}dt\, e^{i(E_t-E_1-E_2)t}$, which clearly implies that $2\pi \delta(0)=T$ when $T$ is large and the energy conservation $E_t=E_1+E_2$ satisfies for the $2\to 2$ scattering. } The reduced density matrix (\ref{eq:rho1_22_F_NF}) consists of two terms: the first corresponds to the forward scattering, and the second term originates from the scattered part. $\Delta$ can be justified as a small quantity for perturbative expansion, by a detailed proof using wave packets in \cite{Kowalska:2024kbs}.

 After having the reduced density matrix, we are able to calculate the entanglement entropy.
 In order to calculate the entanglement entropy, we first discretize the momentum and 2-body phase spaces:

 where $E_1$, $E_2$ are on-shell and fixed by the conservation of energy, and